TheresaAnnSmith/sql_names/README.md

 ## SQL Names

-Save a script containing the query you used to answer each question and your answer (as a comment).
+I used the BigQuery public database titled 'usa_1910_current' to answer the following questions.

 1. How many rows are in the names table?